 The ethnic makeup of the USVI is quite varied with Blacks comprising over 76 percent of the population.
-About 15 percent of the population are Whites and the remainder are Asian or of mixed descent.
+About 15 percent of the population are Whites and the remainder is Asian or of mixed descent.
 In terms of its geographical landscape, the USVI is known for its white sand beaches and harbors.
 The island is also formed out of volcanic origin with a hilly landscape.
 The highest point in US Virgin Islands is Crown Mountain, which is 474-meters high.

 Since its rise out of the World War II, tourism has been the main industry in the US Virgin Islands.
-There is an estimated 2 million tourists who visit the island on a yearly basis – most of these come from cruise ships.
+There are an estimated 2 million tourists who visit the island on a yearly basis – most of these come from cruise ships.

 Currency: United States Dollar